kimsh02/wordle-player/README.md

 * A narrower, unordered set of valid guesses is produced as a result of the set operations for which a new inverted index is built.

+* From the narrower set of valid guesses, a word scorer based primarily on the relative frequency of letters in the set is applied every second and fourth try to pick the most optimal guess.

-* This is procedure is repeated in a recursive call until it arrives at the correct word.
+* This procedure is repeated in a recursive call until it arrives at the correct word.

 ## Note